Princess Eugenie just arrived at Windsor Castle for her wedding to Jack Brooksbank. Here's everything you need to know about her stunning gown:

 "It is very important for the dress to fit the venue as well as the occasion," Holford told Marie Claire.
 "The grand rooms and drama of Windsor Castle and St. George's means the dress should have enough detail to be seen from a distance, be fit for a royal wedding."

-Will she wear a veil?
+Did she wear a veil?

 Will she have a second dress?